GooboGobbo/Edge-Python-Portfolio/StreamlitAppFinal/README.md

 ---

-## 📂 Project Structure

-learn-korean-hub/ ├── app.py # Main Streamlit app ├── README.md # Project documentation (you're reading it!) ├── requirements.txt # Python dependencies
+<pre> ## 📂 Project Structure ``` learn-korean-hub/ ├── app.py # Main Streamlit app ├── README.md # Project documentation ├── requirements.txt # Python dependencies ``` </pre>

+---

+## 📚 Learning Resources Included

+The app includes grammar help and references for:

+- ✅ **Korean verb tense explanations** in the **Tense Selector** tab sidebar
+- ✅ **Romanization tips** and **Hangul block explanations** in the **Romanization** game sidebar
+- ✅ **Vocabulary matched** with beginner-friendly terms and practical expressions

+---

+## 🧠 Future Improvements

+- 🔊 Add audio pronunciation for words and sentences
+- 📈 Track session history and total stats
+- 📚 Add more vocab categories (e.g., food, weather, numbers)
+- 🏆 Add leaderboards or multiplayer game modes

+---

+## ✨ About the Author

+**James Edge**
+University of Notre Dame
+Final project for *Elements of Computing II*

+> “I built this app to combine my passion for learning Korean and my background in programming.
+> I wanted to make something fun, useful, and educational — and something I wish I had when I started learning Hangul.”